RACGP Urges WA to Fund Meningococcal B Vaccine

 PERTH — The Royal Australian College of General Practitioners (RACGP) has called on the Western Australian Government to provide free meningococcal B vaccinations for babies and teenagers.
 This plea follows a reported 13 cases and one death from the disease in 2025, with four additional cases occurring between December 2025 and January 2026.

 Meningococcal B, a serious and often fatal disease, disproportionately affects young children and teenagers.
 According to the RACGP, the cost of the MenB vaccine, approximately $140 per dose, is a barrier for many families.
-Dr. Ramya Raman, Vice President of RACGP, emphasized the importance of removing financial obstacles to ensure widespread vaccination.
+Dr. Ramya Raman, Vice President of RACGP, emphasised the importance of removing financial obstacles to ensure widespread vaccination.
 “We can reduce deaths and disability due to meningococcal B,” Dr. Raman stated.

 Call for Government Action